apache/doris-website/docs/admin-manual/memory-management/overview.md

 under the License.
 -->

 Memory management is one of the most important components of Doris.
-During the operation of Doris, both importing and querying rely on a large number of memory operations.
+During the operation of Doris, both load and query rely on a large number of memory operations.
 The quality of memory management directly affects the stability and performance of Doris.

 As an OLAP database based on the MPP architecture, Apache Doris will stream and calculate between operators after loading data from disk to memory, and store the intermediate results of calculation in memory.
 This method reduces frequent disk I/O operations and makes full use of the parallel computing capabilities of multiple machines and multiple cores, which can show huge advantages in performance.